wschenk/tradfri-cli/README.md

 Look at the back of your gateway and find the security code.
 We use that for the initial challenge and then store the token in a configuration file.

-Create key.json with your key
+Create key.json with your security code

 ```json
 {